London Victoria station

 Victoria was built to serve both the Brighton and Chatham Main Lines, and has always had a "split" feel of being two separate stations.
 The Brighton station opened in 1860 with the Chatham station following two years later.
 It replaced a temporary terminus at Pimlico, and construction involved building the Grosvenor Bridge over the River Thames.
 It became immediately popular as a London terminus, causing delays and requiring upgrades and rebuilding.
 It was well known for luxury Pullman train services and continental boat-train trips, and became a focal point for soldiers during World War I.

-Like other London termini, steam trains were phased out of Victoria by the 1960s, to be replaced by suburban electric and diesel multiple-unit services; all services from the station are currently operated using electric multiple units.
+As at other London termini, steam trains were phased out of Victoria by the 1960s, to be replaced by suburban electric and diesel multiple-unit services; all services from the station are currently operated using third rail electric multiple units.
 Despite the end of international services following the opening of the Channel Tunnel, Victoria still remains an important London terminal station.
 The connected Underground station, in particular, suffered from overcrowding, until a major upgrade was completed in the late 2010s.
-The Gatwick Express service provides easy access between Central London and Gatwick Airport for international travellers.
+Gatwick Express provides half-hourly non-stop direct services between London Victoria and Gatwick Airport.
+However Southern run more frequent semi-fast services to Gatwick Airport.

 Location

 The station complex is in Victoria in the City of Westminster, immediately south of the London Inner Ring Road.
 It is located south of Victoria Street, east of Buckingham Palace Road and west of Vauxhall Bridge Road.
-Several different railways lead into the station line by way of Grosvenor Bridge from the south west, south and south east.
-It is in Travelcard Zone 1 and is one of 19 stations managed by Network Rail.
+Several railways lead into the station line by way of Grosvenor Bridge from the south west, south and south east.
+It is in London fare zone 1 and is one of 19 stations managed by Network Rail.
 It has been a Grade II listed building since 1970.

 Victoria Coach Station is about 300 metres south-west of the railway stations.
 It is the main London coach terminal and serves all parts of the UK and mainland Europe.

-London Buses routes 2, 11, 13, 16, 24, 36, 38, 44, 52, 148, 170, 185, 211, 390, 507, C1, C10 and night routes N2, N11, N16, N38, N44 and N136 serve the station at Victoria bus station or neighbouring streets.
+The station is served by a large number of London Buses routes day and night, using Victoria bus station or neighbouring streets.